L71/l71.github.io/ms20vcf.md

 ![image](ms20vcf.jpg)

-Schematic, PCB and panel licensed [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)
+The schematic, PCB and panel files are licensed [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)

 * note: the panel .svg file for laser cutting has not been verified to be correct.